 In Tess of the d’Urbervilles, Wessex novelist and poet Thomas Hardy called this pretty, 16th-century inn the ‘Sow and Acorn’; he also featured it in two other novels.
 He’d still recognise it, especially its unusual porch, old beams, low ceilings, oak panelling, flagstone floors and carved Hamstone fireplaces.
 And he’d appreciate the bedroom names that are taken from locations in his books.
 Run by Richard and Natalie Legg, the inn is a big draw locally, with two lively bars stocking real ales from Devon and Dorset breweries and brewpubs, local cider, 39 wines by the glass and an impressive stock of 28 gins.
 And that’s not all, because there are quiz nights and occasional yard-of-ale-drinking challenges too.
 In the softly lit AA Rosette restaurant you’ll find smartly laid tables, terracotta tiles and an elegant stone fireplace carved with oak leaves and, no great surprise, acorns.
 Sustainability, localness and seasonality govern the modern British menu.
-A fish specials board changes daily, while lunch and bar menus offer sandwiches, a charcuterie sharing platter, roasted pork and leek sausages, burgers and ploughman’s.
+A fish specials board changes daily, while lunch and bar menus offer sandwiches, a charcuterie sharing platter, honey and mustard ham with egg and triple-cooked chips, burgers and ploughman’s.
 The pub also features a lovely old skittle alley and a beer garden.
 Good walks radiate from the village, so make sure you put those wellies in the car.